Is this the right programme for you?

 - Will your project be delivered over five years?

 - Do you require a grant of between £250,000 and £5million?

 - Are you a not-for-profit organisations or a partnership led by a not-for-profit organisation?

-If you answered yes to these questions, then Heritage Lottery Grants for Heritage are for you.
+If you answered yes to these questions, then National Lottery Grants for Heritage are for you.

 Using money raised by the National Lottery, the National Lottery Heritage Fund inspires, leads and resources the UK’s heritage to create positive and lasting change for people and communities, now and for the future.

 National Lottery Grants for Heritage is our open programme for all types of heritage project in the UK.

 This guidance is for applications for grants from £250,000 to £5million.
 At this grant level, you must first send us an Expression of Interest.
 If you are invited to apply, your application will then go through a development and a delivery phase.
 This guidance will tell you more about the programme and the types of project we can fund.

 - Requirements: your project must not start before we make a decision and it must focus on heritage in the UK.